BMoodley/spring-dev/README.md

 To Run the App:

-download the "activedays-0.0.1-SNAPSHOT.jar" from the target folder and execute this cmd (eg. in gitBash) on its location
+download the "activedays-0.0.1-SNAPSHOT.jar" from the root folder and execute this cmd (eg. in gitBash) on its location

     java -jar activedays-0.0.1-SNAPSHOT.jar